 The National Transport Authority (NTA) has developed a Regional Modelling System (RMS) for Ireland that allows for the appraisal of a wide range of potential future transport and land use alternatives.
 The RMS was developed as part of the Modelling Services Framework by the NTA with the support Jacobs, SYSTRA and RAND Europe.
 The RMS comprises the National Demand Forecasting Model (NDFM); five large-scale, detailed, multi-modal regional transport models; and, a suite of Appraisal Modules.
-The five regional models comprising the RMS are focussed on the travel to-work areas for Dublin (represented by the East Regional Model (ERM)), for Cork (represented by the South West Regional Model (SWRM)), for Limerick (represented by the Mid-West Regional Model (MWRM)), for Galway (represented by the West Regional Model (SERM)).
+The five regional models comprising the RMS are focussed on the travel to-work areas for Dublin (represented by the East Regional Model (ERM)), for Cork (represented by the South West Regional Model (SWRM)), for Limerick (represented by the Mid-West Regional Model (MWRM)), for Galway (represented by the West Regional Model (WRM)) and for Waterford (represented by the South East Regional Model (SERM)).